 Besides directing the music worship for Sunday services, she is also responsible for the senior choir and the worship team.
 She finds it a real blessing to work with so many talented musicians and dedicated Christians.

 Leslie has been married to her wonderful husband, Ian for 38 years.
 Together they have raised three children, Jonathan (an engineer), Heather (a nurse) and Andrew (a university student).
 Their newest adventure is that of being grandparents.
-Their granddaughter is the child of their oldest son, Jonathan and his wife Laura.
+Their granddaughters are the children of their oldest son, Jonathan and his wife Laura.

 Leslie is very thankful to God for the opportunity of serving Him with the gifts He has given her.

-Holly also has a busy home life as well, being married to Brent for almost 8 years and being the Mother to two charming (and sometimes a handful) boys, Kaiden and Liam.
+Holly also has a busy home life as well, being married to Brent for almost 11 years and being the Mother to three charming (and sometimes a handful) boys.
 When not at work she loves spending time with her family because although her boys may be a handful sometimes, nothing is better than being a Mom.
 When she’s not talking about Mickey Mouse or the Ninja Turtles she can be found reading in any quiet corner she can find!!

 Curtis Nuthers is no stranger to the village of Manotick.
 His ties to the area date back to his great-grandparents.
 An alumnus of Manotick Public School, the former Rideau Valley Middle School and South Carleton High School, Curtis then pursued post-secondary education in the region as well at Algonquin College, studying general arts and science along with photonics engineering.